Why Construction Companies Fail (96% Do Before Year 10)

 Having a signed change order and a deposit before the work begins ensures that the company and customer are on the same page.
 Ultimately improving cash flow and profitability.
 I highly recommend leaving very little money left on the table for the end of the job.
 Large payments due at the end of the project can be hard to collect.

-Take away – Make consistent job progress, communicate progress and manage expectations with the customer, and pull progress payments to match.
+Take away.
+Make consistent job progress, communicate progress and manage expectations with the customer, and pull progress payments to match.
 By the time the job is finished the customer should owe you a relatively small amount.

-6 – Lack of Legal Contracts
+6. Lack of Legal Contracts

 There are as many bad customers out there as there are bad contractors.
 Some of those customers simply want to get the work done for free.
 They will argue about things that, they claim, were promised.
 A signed contract and detailed estimate will help to prevent this from happening.

-7 – Excess Overhead and Employees
+7. Excess Overhead and Employees

 When you do hire an employee, hire slow and fire fast.
-A great empowered employee often has the productivity of three or more bad employees.
+A great, motivated employee often has the productivity of three or more bad employees.
 A bad employee can quickly poison your construction company and demotivate an entire team.
 This is especially true for small to mid-size companies.
 Unfortunately, I learned that the hard way many times.
 It’s unprofitable to be in the business of fixing bad employees.

-8 – Lack of Organization, Processes & Decision Making Data
+8. Lack of Organization, Processes & Decision Making Data

 For larger companies that use sticky notes and boxes full of folders, you essentially have the same problem on a bigger scale.
 Job leads and customer management, project details, task management, communications, schedules, progress tracking, equipment management, the list goes on and on.